As Charles Hamilton Houston stated:

 - The right to a speedy trial by an impartial jury

-- The right to cross-examine witnesses, and to call witnesses to support their case.
+- The right to cross-examine witnesses and to call witnesses to support their case.

 - The right to legal representation